sixeyed/docker-kube-workshop/part-1.md

 ### 3.1 - Deploy MySQL with a persistent volume

-The deployment manifest [mysql-deployment.yaml](part-1/mysql-deployment.yaml) runs creates a persistent volume and a service, and runs MySQL in a pod using a volume mapped to the persistent volume claim.
+The deployment manifest [mysql-deployment.yaml](part-1/mysql-deployment.yaml) creates a persistent volume claim and a service, and runs MySQL in a pod using a volume mapped to the persistent volume claim.

 Deploy the MySQL instance: